 (Photo: Colin Wing)

-The Lillington Gardens Estate was designed by Darbourne & Darke for the City of Westminster.
-It was one of the first low-rise, high-density housing estates in London.
+The Lillington Gardens Estate, designed by Darbourne & Darke for the City of Westminster, was one of the first low-rise, high-density housing estates in London.
 Construction started in the mid-1960s and continued until Longmoore Gardens was completed in the late 1970s.
 The estates were designated a conservation area in 1990 and parts are listed grade II*.

 Originally the estate was landscaped as a series of green spaces with trees.
 Since 1996 these have been developed into a number of unique gardens planted with a wide range of shrubs, herbaceous plants and bulbs suited to the dry urban environment.
 Individual areas include classic mixed borders, mediterranean planting, an exotic border with yuccas, palms, agaves and cannas, a sensory garden with bubble fountain, pergolas, a Jubilee Garden, a children's garden and residents' allotments.
 Perennial meadows and wildlife areas and a pond have also been made to increase biodiversity.